matuzo/matuzoat/src/blog/lang-lies.md

 ---
-title: "The lang attribute: tell me lies, tell me sweet little lies"
+title: "The lang attribute: browsers telling lies, telling sweet little lies"
 permalink: blog/lang-attribute/index.html
 metadescription: >-
   Users change browser or OS settings to improve their experiences for a reason.
 We should respect these decisions by writing CSS.
 date: 2020-10-19T06:58:54.969Z
 image: articles/luegen.jpg
-teaser: "The `lang` attribute is an essential ingredient in the basic structure of an HTML document.
+teaser: "The `lang` attribute is an essential component in the basic structure of an HTML document.
 It’s important that we define it correctly because it affects many aspects of user experience.
 Unfortunately, the negative effects a missing or wrong attribute can have aren’t always evident.
 Austrian news site [orf.at](http://orf.at) learned that the hard way recently."
 tags:
   - a11y
 publication: Matuzo